 Lee, 60, has represented the 9th Congressional District where 62 percent of registered voters are Democrats since 1998, getting 86 percent of the vote in November; 85 percent in 2004; and 82 percent in 2002.
 The district includes Oakland, Berkeley, Emeryville, Albany and Piedmont as well as the unincorporated areas of Ashland, Castro Valley, Fairview and most of Cherryland.

-A Berkeley native who grew up in East Oakland's Brookfield Village, Hargrave attended Oakland public schools before
+A Berkeley native who grew up in East Oakland's Brookfield Village, Hargrave attended Oakland public schools before earning an associate degree from Laney College, where he said he specialized in finance.

 Soon before leaving office in late 2006, Oakland Mayor Jerry Brown nominated Hargrave to the city's planning commission.
 Although sponsored by Council President Ignacio de la Fuente, the nomination was withdrawn under pressure from progressives.